gateway-fm/public-docs/docs/validators/ha/diversity.md

 vendors, using different technologies (see also [Nodes](/category/validator-nodes/)).
 That helps

-For a staker, if it runs exclusively one type of nodes, it might cause a problems of either
+For a staker, if it runs exclusively one type of nodes, it might cause problems of either

 - participation in the network being finalized on a wrong block;
 - having all nodes disagreeing with the rest of the network, causing downtime or slashing (see also [Slashing And Penalties](../basics/slashing-and-penalties.md))

-So, running diverse set of nodes is important for both health of Ethereum and also for mitigating risk of the staker itself.
+So, running a diverse set of nodes is important for both the health of Ethereum and also for mitigating risk of the staker itself.

-Use [Client Diversity Dashboard](TODO: link?) to see which nodes to pick, and make sure that you have a diverse enough set of nodes.
+Use [Client Diversity Dashboard](TODO: link?) to see which nodes to pick, and ensure that you have a diverse enough set of nodes.

 ## Read More